StefanZander/lecture_notes/swcs/html/docs/common_mistakes.md

 * Missing discussion of evaluation results
 * Neglection of results published in form of primary literature ()
 * Contributions are not clearly visible (--> readers can only guess of what the authors have achieved and how the contributions extend the SOTA)
+* ...

+## Common Mistakes of Scientific Presentations

+* Do not start with the talk's agenda (--> each scientific talk follows a standardized agenda; there is no need to make that explicit)
+* start by motivating the problem the work provides contributions for
 *